 Increasing Market Knowledge and Access

-The project works with various partners to avail market information to farmers through interactive and innovative channels, train and facilitate linkages with formal and informal markets, and determine how to sustain these linkages and relationships.
+The project worked with various partners to avail market information to farmers through interactive and innovative channels, train and facilitate linkages with formal and informal markets, and determine how to sustain these linkages and relationships.

 Facilitating Access to Finance

 The project facilitated linkages between farmers and financial institutions that customized products to suit farmers’ needs and capabilities.
 This was coupled with training and promoting local solutions using practical group savings and lending models.